 In addition, the United States federal government retains certain rights in inventions produced with its financial assistance under the Bayh-Dole Act.
 The federal government retains a "nonexclusive, nontransferable, irrevocable, paid-up license" for its own benefit.
 The Bayh-Dole Act also provides federal agencies with "march-in rights."
 March-in rights allow the government, in specified circumstances, to require the contractor or successors in title to the patent to grant a "nonexclusive, partially exclusive, or exclusive license" to a "responsible applicant or applicants."
 For example, the research resulting in certain of our acquired or in-licensed patent rights and technology for certain products or product candidates was funded in part by the U.S. federal government.
 As a result, the federal government may have certain rights to such patent rights and technology, which include march-in rights.
 If the federal government decides to exercise these rights, it is not required to engage us as its contractor in connection with doing so.
-The federal government's rights may also permit it to disclose our confidential information to third parties and to exercise march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, or because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
+The federal government's rights may also permit it to disclose our confidential information to third parties and to exercise march-in rights to use or allow third parties to use our licensed technology.
+The federal government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, or because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
 Further, the recipient of U.S. government funding is required to comply with certain other requirements, including timely disclosing the inventions claimed in such patent rights to the U.S. government and timely electing title to such inventions.
 The U.S. government has the right to take title to such intellectual property rights if we, or the applicable licensor, fail to disclose the invention to the government and fail to file an application to register the intellectual property within specified time limits.
 Intellectual property generated under a government funded program is also subject to certain reporting requirements, compliance with which may require us or the applicable licensor to expend substantial resources.
 In addition, our rights in such inventions may be subject to certain requirements to manufacture products or product candidates embodying such inventions in the United States.
-We cannot be certain that our current or future licensors will comply with the disclosure or reporting requirements.
+We cannot be certain that our current or future licensors will comply with the disclosure or reporting requirements of the Bayh-Dole Act at all times or be able to rectify any lapse in compliance with these requirements.
 Any exercise by the government of any of the foregoing rights or by any third-party of its reserved rights could have a material adverse effect on our competitive position, business, financial condition, results of operations and prospects.